PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/AutoHost.md

 <img src="images/AutoHost-1.png">

-For speed and convenience for [Fast Code Entry (FCE)](FastCodeEntry.md) users, the notifications will include the code as copy-pastable text.
+For speed and convenience of [Fast Code Entry (FCE)](FastCodeEntry.md) users, the notifications will include the code as copy-pastable text.
 (The program will read the code from the video feed using optical character recognition.)

 **Notes about Tera Raid Retention:**